 As a result of hurricanes, floods, earthquakes, and other natural or man-made disasters, telecommunications service vendors frequently experience a surge in requests for new services and requirements to restore existing services.
 The TSP program provides service vendors a Federal Communications Commission (FCC) mandate to prioritize requests by identifying those services critical to NS/EP.
 A TSP assignment ensures that it will receive priority attention by the service vendor before any non-TSP service.

 When circumstances require installation of a new telecommunications service faster than a service vendor's normal processes allow, an organization may request provisioning priority.
 This can be an immediate installation following an emergency or an installation by a specific date, also known as an essential provisioning.

 Restoration priority is for new or existing telecommunication services and requires that service vendors restore them before non-TSP services.
-Restoration priority helps minimize service interruptions that may have a serious, adverse effect on the supported NS/EP functions.
+Restoration priority helps minimize service interruptions that may have an adverse effect on the supported NS/EP functions.
 Organizations must request TSP restoration priority on its circuits before a service outage.

 The TSP program rules, as specified in the TSP Report and Order (FCC 88-341), authorize priority treatment to the following telecommunications services:

 - Common carrier services that are interstate and foreign telecommunications services

 - Common carrier services that are intrastate telecommunications services inseparable from interstate or foreign telecommunications services, and intrastate telecommunications services to which TSP priority levels are assigned

 - Services that are provided by government and/or non-common carriers and are interconnected to common carrier services assigned TSP priority levels.